-The children will be learning about what it was like to be an Ancient Egyptian.
+The children will be learning about what it was like in Roman Britain.
 They will cover the following key areas:

-The children will be exploring hieroglyphics and printing inspired by our Ancient Egypt topic.
+The children will be inspired by Roman art:

 The children will be learning about French Culture and France through the following themes:

 The children will be exploring a unit of work on:

 Christian Values : Care and Respect